rberger/blog-posts/posts/blogging/first-git-blog-post.md

 ## HowTo use _Git it Write_

-This is a test of [Git it Write](https://wordpress.org/plugins/git-it-write/)
+nThis is a test of [Git it Write](https://wordpress.org/plugins/git-it-write/)

 Some more stuff